y-takefuji/6_skills_for_data_scientists/README.md

 2. Machine learning feature importances are always inherently biased while different machine learning models employ distinct methodologies for calculating feature importance(s) and this can lead to varying degrees of bias.
 3. Cross-validation with AUC and other metrics is only effective for target prediction accuracy, not for feature importance accuracy.
 4. SHAP inherits and amplifies biases due to explain=SHAPT(model).
-5. To calculate true associations or genuine relationships between variables, the data distribution, the statistical relationships, and statistical validation with p-values.
+5. To calculate true associations or genuine relationships between variables, the data distribution, examining the statistical relationship between the variables, and assessing the statistical validity through the p-value.
-6. To reduce biases, choice of linear/nonlinear and parametric/nonparametric is vital.
+6. To reduce biases, choice of linear/nonlinear and parametric/nonparametric approaches is vital.

 <pre>
 <b>1.Python PROGRAMMING</b>